aws-samples/aws-iot-device-provisioning-with-certificate-manager/README.md

 * [VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html)
 * [Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html)

-This project **does not **contains a sample mobile app.
+This project **does not **contain a sample mobile app.
 Here are some tips for you to create one.
 The app should have a way to communicate with the target device.
 We assume you can use BLE to connect it.
-The device need to check it has a valid certificate and private key or not.
+The device need to check if it has a valid certificate and private key or not.
 If it does not have them, it will do BLE advertising and wait for the provisioning app connect to it.
-Once the device get the certificate/private key from app, it needs to store these file in a secure storage.
+Once the device gets the certificate/private key from app, it needs to store these file in a secure storage.
 For example, if the target device is an Android device, it can store the certificate/private key in Android keystore system.

 The [AWS BLE demo](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html) links to mobile SDKs that you can take advantage of for developing the mobile app.

 ## API